CousinoMath/blog/Semantics_of_Variables/README.md

 I was talking to [@misscalcul8](https://twitter.com/misscalcul8/status/666474645906944001) about representations of linear inequalities.
-She viewed the solutions of the inequalities as regions in the coordinate plane.
-She was intrigued by representing the solutions as intervals on the number line.
+She viewed the solutions of the inequalities as regions in the coordinate plane, and was intrigued by representing the solutions as intervals on the number line.
 This reminded me of the various semantic roles that variables play.